OpenShiftDemos/ToucanTTS-RHODS-voice-cloning/Readme.md

      bash ~/ToucanTTS-RHODS-voice-cloning/metadata-generator.sh

+**Note**: You may see an error like:

+    rm: cannot remove 'metadata.csv': No such file or directory

-**Note**: The metadata generator script will not produce any output.
+This is OK.
+It is because the script is trying to remove any previous instance of the metadata file before it generates it freshly.
+The metadata generator script will not produce any output.
 However, you can verify that it produced the desired output with the following command:

     tail metadata.csv